top of page

 Core Word of the Week

 This doesn’t mean limiting access to the rest of the core board.
-Keep the full board visible and available so your child can explore all the words whenever they want.
+Keep the full board visible and available.
 The goal is to highlight a few key words each week while keeping communication open and flexible.

 Model frequently and naturally.